 A companion series to the motorcycle gang drama ‘Sons of Anarchy’, this time from the perspective of the rival gang, the Mayans.
 ‘EZ’ Reyes leaves prison to join the Mayans like his brother Angel, the pair fighting against the gang’s leadership as well as a drug cartel.
 Our heroes are likeable and good people, but find themselves with no choice but to live a life of crime.

 Film critic Kermode breaks down popular genres of film in this series, each episode devoted to a different type.
 He examines the techniques filmmakers and actors use to sell their stories to an audience, taking examples from around the world to show the power of this visual medium.

-Credit: BBCMany of the shows starring the BBC’s chief investigator of the strange are available to watch on iPlayer.
+Many of the shows starring the BBC’s chief investigator of the strange are available to watch on iPlayer.
 Start at the beginning with Weird Weekends, see his more recent work in the Altered States series, or dive into his highlights, such as his brushes with the famous and infamous in ‘When Louis Met…’, or his LA Stories, examining different sides of the City of Angels.
-His newest programme is The Night In Question, which covers the topic of sexual harassment on US college campuses.
-In a climate of rapidly changing rules designed to tackle these crimes with greater efficacy, Theroux visits people under investigation by their colleges, even when they have been found not guilty by the courts, as well as survivors arguing in favour of the new regulations.

 Looking for some movies instead of TV? iPlayer’s film section has you covered